Capital Campaign

 New homes in Novato

-We’re creating new programs for veterans, families and people leaving homelessness behind in 50 new homes at our headquarters in Novato.
+We’re creating new programs to support veterans, families and people leaving homelessness behind in the 50 new homes next to our headquarters.

-This $38 million project includes 24 homes for heroes at Puett Place.
+This $38 million project included 24 homes for heroes at Puett Place.
 Our new community for veterans brings Marin County to the brink of ending veteran homelessness.

-Our two-year project also includes Sweeney Place with 26 apartments for families and adults transitioning out of homelessness.
-The newly opened Gilardi Training and Events Center sets the last major piece in developing our main campus as a place of refuge, resilience and thriving futures.
+Our two-year project also completed Sweeney Place with 26 apartments for families and adults transitioning out of homelessness.
+We set the last major piece in place by opening the Gilardi Training and Events Center, allowing our campus to achieve its full potential as a place of refuge, resilience and thriving futures.

 Expanding our social enterprise businesses